Sunscreen Options

 Sunscreen gel

 My personal favorite is an alcohol-based gel sunscreen by Solbar.
-It goes on like hand sanitizer and dries clear within seconds.
+It goes on like hand sanitizer and dries clear within seconds—no greasy feel or white film.

 Sunscreen sprays

-Another great option for kids (or lazy adults like myself) is spray sunscreen.
-Every brand sells one now, and some are zinc-based.
-I prefer sprays for re-application of sunscreen after 1.5 to 2 hours of outdoor play.
+Another great option for kids (or lazy adults like me) is spray sunscreen.
+Nearly every brand sells one now, and some are zinc-based.
+I like sprays for easy reapplication after 1.5 to 2 hours outdoors.

 Sunscreen Lip Balms